 The more you forbid, the more you’ll provoke.

 And once over 25 – people can buy what they want, and it harms just as much.

 It has made retailers our guardians, and the ridiculous fines if they guess an age wrong means that their paranoia leads to arguments at the till.
 It’s not flattering to be thought younger than you are.
 Why do we privilege youth?!
 So don’t make it sound like it’s kind of compliment: “if you are lucky enough to look under 25…” because it isn’t.
 It’s causing embarrassment and offence, on both sides, and also inconvenience.

 We are proud in the UK not to be an ID carrying country.
 This policy enforces that on young people, using the frightening technologies of biometrics to learn and retain information about people.
-The abuse and (even for its supposed proper use) is appalling, continuing the control and following of citizens that we are so angry about and are supposed to accept – even rejoice in!
+The abuse (and even its supposed proper use) is appalling, continuing the control and tracking of citizens.

 It makes me wonder if it is a way of starting ID carrying through the back door and influencing the youngest generation.